Help your kids prevent cancer

 The cancer often doesn't show up until people are in their 40s (cervical cancer) or 50s (oropharyngeal cancer).

-"But the HPV infection that triggered the cell changes probably occurred decades earlier," Sturgis adds.
+"But the HPV infection that triggered the cell changes probably occurred decades earlier," Sturgis says.

 Early vaccination is key

 That's why vaccination is so important, especially before young men and women become exposed to HPV.
-Research shows the real key to limiting or avoiding many HPV-related cancers is to vaccinate boys and girls around the age of 11 or 12.
+Research shows the real key to limiting or avoiding many HPV-related cancers is to vaccinate boys and girls betwee the ages of 11 or 12.
 That's when their immune systems respond best to the vaccine.

-The FDA recently approved a new HPV vaccine, known as Gardasil 9 or HPV 9, that targets nine strains of the infection (compared to four covered by the previous vaccine).
-HPV 9 vaccine can prevent close to 90% of cervical cancers, experts say.
+The HPV vaccine can prevent close to 90% of cervical cancers, experts say.
 It also protects against HPV strains that may lead to genital, anal, and head and neck cancers.
 And, like the previous vaccines, it's effective only for young adults who haven't been exposed to HPV.

 "If we can get 100% of 11-year-olds vaccinated, we can basically wipe out HPV-related cancers," Sturgis says.